nathan-mohapatra/ucd-adversarial-search/README.md

 ## Part 1: Creating Evaluation Function
 In the context of game theory, a game tree is a graph representing all possible game states within such a game; it is a directed graph whose nodes are states (e.g. the arrangement of the pieces in a board game) and whose edges are actions (e.g. to move a piece from one position on the board to another).
 Following this analogy, the root node of the tree is the starting state of a game, and the leaf nodes are the termial states of a game.

-An evaluation function quantifies the value or goodness of a node in a game tree, allowing the advantageousness of different game states to be compared.
+An evaluation function quantifies the utility (value or goodness) of a node in a game tree, allowing the advantageousness of different game states to be compared.
 Here is a visual demonstration of how I evaluated a state of Connect Four:

 <p align="center">
   <img src="https://i.postimg.cc/GmLbJjYc/eval-func.png" />